When can a child climb the stairs alone? Read the 7 tips

 From when can a child independently climb stairs?

+It's different for everyone, some are more protective than others.
 The development of every child is of course different.
-Where one person takes the first steps at 5 months, the other takes it a bit slower.
+While one person already takes the first steps at 5 months, the other takes it a bit more slowly.

 Fortunately, that is very normal, says the Netherlands Center for Youth Health.
 And so it is with climbing stairs.